Did You Know?

 - An undiagnosed or untreated sleep disorder (apnea, insomnia, etc.)

-- The time of day: drowsiness is more frequent between midnight and 6 a.m. and 1 p.m. and 3 p.m.
+- The time of day: drowsiness occurs more frequently between midnight and 6 a.m. and 1 p.m. and 3 p.m.

 - The number of consecutive hours of wakefulness: after 17 hours of wakefulness, physical and mental performance decreases